 Asbestos and Mold Testing

-Should potential hazards be identified, Straight Line Builders is not only trained and certified in hazardous material awareness and identification, we comply with all OH&S standards in procedure and policy, and use independent third party lab to test all physical and air samples.
+Should potential hazards be identified, Straight Line Contractors is not only trained and certified in hazardous material awareness and identification, we comply with all OH&S standards in procedure and policy, and use independent third party lab to test all physical and air samples.

 Our extensive construction experience combined with our specialized asbestos awareness and abatement certification and experience is a winning combination in ensuring your building is safe in every circumstance.

 Asbestos is a hazard to health when fibers from asbestos containing products are damaged or disturbed, become airborne, and are then breathed into the lungs.